 It's estimated that 95% of the population of Scotland live within a five minute walk of a bus stop, meaning it's easy to get where you need to go in a quick and affordable way.

 Many of our inner-city bus services can get you across town faster than any other transport method thanks to a series of dedicated bus lanes.
-As well as that we have several dedicated cross-country coach companies that can take the stress out of traveling around the country.
+As well as that we have several dedicated cross-country coach companies that can take the stress out of travelling around the country.
 Let someone else navigate the roads as you sit back, relax and plan your adventure.

 Scotland is serviced by several international airports that make it easier than ever to get into or out of Scotland.
 With connections to most major destinations around the world we're able to welcome tens of millions of people every year.